 To conclude, France is one almightily awesome country.
 It is proud, historic, passionate and downright beautiful.
 As an Englishman getting to know it, I have loved testing my assumptions, challenging the French stereotypes I’ve been brought up on, learning about its culture and exploring all it has to offer.

 France is undeniably and altogether different to England.
 And it is fantastic for it.

-For a related piece, check out my post on how much it costs to travel around Europe.
+For a related piece, check out my post on the best backpack for travelling Europe.